ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 {: #composite title="Composite Device"}

-In the Composite Device, each Attester generates its own Evidence by its Attesting Environment(s) collecting the claims from its Target Environment(s).
+In the Composite Device, each Attester generates its own Evidence by its Attesting Environment(s) collecting the Claims from its Target Environment(s).
 The lead Attester collects the Evidence from the other Attesters and conveys it to a Verifier.
 Collection of Evidence from sub-entities may itself be a form of Claims collection that results in Evidence asserted by the lead Attester.
 The lead Attester generates the Evidence about the layout of the Composite Device, while sub-Attesters generate Evidence about their respective modules.